 The course is designed specifically to cater to the needs of students in science-based courses at the Ourimbah Campus.
 Students in a range of disciplines at Ourimbah including Exercise and Sport Science, Food Technology and Marine Biology will find this course useful.
 There is an emphasis on practical applications of physics so that at the end of the course students should be able recognise and develop solutions to problems in their area of specialisation that relate to basic physics.

-1. been introdceed to basic concepts in physics relevant to the professional practice of science
+1. Explain basic concepts in physics relevant to the professional practice of science.

-2. developed student understanding of how and why scientists use physics to solve problems.
+2. Describe how and why scientists use physics to solve problems.

-3. developed basic problem solving skills using basic mathematics and physics.
+3. Solve qualitative and quantitative problems using basic mathematics and principles of physics.

 4. Perform experiments using scientific equipment and interpret the results in terms of the basic concepts in physics.

 5. Contribute to team and group work for scientific investigations and for the process of learning.

 The courses consists of 3 parts.